apifest/apifest/README.md

 - internal - your API endpoint;
 - method - HTTP method;
 - scope - scope(s) of the endpoint;
-- authRequired - whether user authorization is required;
+- authType - *user* for tokens obtained with user credentials, *client-app* for tokens obtained for client application;
 - action - defines action(s) that will be executed before requests hit your API;
 - filter - defines filter(s) that will be executed before responses from API are returned back;
 - varName - the name of a variable used in internal/external path;